 Huntington travels widely across Asia, gathering a wealth of material for research.
 Documenting ritual practices and objects of art and material culture, he employs photography, video recording, interviews, and archival work.

 In both his research and his teaching, Huntington uses innovative digital tools and technologies.
-He has created photographic databases and numerous illustrations of concepts and analyses.
+He has created interactive lessons, photographic databases, and numerous original illustrations.

 Huntington has taught at Princeton, Stanford, Rice, and Washington Universities in departments of Religion, Asian Studies, and Art History.
 Many of his classes feature the same interdisciplinary approach that defines his research, and he has also taught in subjects as diverse as biographical literature, pilgrimage and sacred geography, comparative cosmology, and visual culture studies.